8 tips for adding great value to your home

 Gone are the days of uncomfortable patio chairs with sticky vinyl pads.
 Today, full sectionals and chaise lounges are the norm with Sunbrella fabric and plush cushions in colours designed to coordinate with indoor schemes.
 Test drive a sofa before purchasing it to make sure it’s comfortable for the type of lounging you plan to do.
 If your furniture is going to remain outside all year, think about resin, as it’s very good in wet and cold climates.

-If you plan to furnish a condo balcony, check that this is allowed and that the furniture won’t blow off in high winds, which can be an ongoing problem at higher floors.
+If you plan to furnish a condo balcony, check that this is allowed and that the furniture won’t blow off in high winds, which can be an ongoing problem on higher floors.

 Invest in an area carpet